GeoscienceAustralia/dea-knowledge-hub/about/glossary.rst

 .. glossary::

-   AGDC
-      The Australian Geoscience Data Cube prototype, an early Australian implementation of the Open Data Cube.
-The AGDC has since been superseded by Digital Earth Australia.

-   API
-      The Open Data Cube Application Programming Interface gives programmers full access to the capabilities of the Cube, allowing query and advanced data retrieval.

-   ARD
-      Analysis Ready Data.
-Imagery of the earth's surface which has had a standard set of corrections applied, making it ready for use in scientific analyses.

-   ARE
-      The `Australian Research Environment <https://are.nci.org.au/>`_ is a tool for using the data and software available on the :term:`NCI`.
-It is a replacement the old :term:`VDI` system.

-   AWS
+   Acquisition
+      An image captured by a satellite sensor.

+   Advanced Land Observing Satellite (ALOS)
+      A Japanese satellite launched in 2006.
+After five years of service, the satellite lost power and ceased communication with Earth, but remains in orbit.

+   Advanced Spaceborne Thermal and Reflection radiometer (ASTER)
+      An imaging instrument onboard Terra, the flagship satellite of NASA's Earth Observing System (EOS) launched in December 1999.
+ASTER data is used to create detailed maps of land surface temperature, reflectance, and elevation.

+      For more information, see `NASA: ASTER<https://asterweb.jpl.nasa.gov/>`_.

+   Advanced Very-High Resolution Radiometer (AVHRR)
+      A radiation-detection sensor that can be used for remotely determining cloud cover and the surface temperature.
+AVHRR instruments are carried by the National Oceanic and Atmospheric Administration (NOAA) family of polar orbiting platforms and European MetOp satellites.

+      For more information, see `ESA: AVHRR<https://earth.esa.int/eogateway/missions/noaa>`_.

+   Aerosol optical depth
+      Aerosol optical depth is a measure of the extinction of the solar beam by dust and haze.

+   Algorithm
+      In the context of remote sensing, algorithms generally specify how to determine higher-level data products from lower-level source data.
+For example, algorithms prescribe how atmospheric temperature and moisture profiles are determined from a set of radiation observations originally sensed by satellite sounding instruments.

+   Amazon Web Services (AWS)
       One of the two environments used for hosting Digital Earth Australia.
       Amazon Web Services is a commercial cloud computing provider.
 Used by Digital Earth Australia for our JupyterHub Sandbox and Web Mapping Services.

+   Analysis Ready Data (ARD)
+      Satellite data that has been processed to a minimum set of requirements and organised into a form that allows immediate analysis and interoperability through time and with other datasets.

+   Application Programming Interface (API)
+      A software intermediary that allows two applications to talk to each other.
+The :term:`Open Data Cube` API gives programmers full access to the capabilities of the Cube, allowing query and advanced data retrieval.

+   Atmospheric correction
+      The process of removing the effects of the atmosphere on the reflectance values of images taken by satellite or airborne sensors.

+   Australian Geoscience Data Cube (AGDC)
+      A collaborative prototype project between Geoscience Australia, CSIRO and :term:`NCI`, which aimed to provide better public access to NASA’s extensive Landsat archive.
+The AGDC has since been superseded by :term:`Digital Earth Australia`.

+   Australian Research Environment (ARE)
+      The `Australian Research Environment <https://are.nci.org.au/>`_ is a tool for using the data and software available on the :term:`NCI`.
+It is a replacement the old :term:`VDI` system.

+   Azimuth
+      The angle of an object’s position from true north.

+   Azimuthal exiting (degrees)
+      The angle between true north and the exiting direction in the slope geometry.

+   Azimuthal incident (degrees)
+      The angle between true north and the incident direction in the slope geometry.

    BRDF
       "Bidirectional reflectance distribution function" is a theoretical concept